adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-layouts.md

 Astro works with Tailwind and other popular styling frameworks like Sass.
 It also has out-of-the-box PostCSS support.
 We will use vanilla CSS here, so you will see a few more Astro features.
 Using vanilla CSS with Astro, you can add styles in a global CSS file or a separate style tag within your Astro files.
 A third alternative is to use style elements within your framework components.
 This last option is limited to frameworks that support style blocks (like Svelte).

 Let’s start by adding a global CSS file.
 Create a new `src/styles` folder.
-In there, add a `global.css` file, then copy and paste the content from&nbsp;[`global.css`](https://github.com/rodneylab/cloudcannon-astro-beginners-tutorial/raw/main/src/styles/global.css).
+In there, add a `global.css` file, then copy and paste the content from&nbsp;<a target="_blank" rel="noopener" href="https://github.com/rodneylab/cloudcannon-astro-beginners-tutorial/raw/main/src/styles/global.css"><code>global.css</code></a>.

 Typically, when working with a global CSS file, you will want to add it to every page.
 This makes the `BaseLayout` the ideal place for us to add global CSS.
 All we need to do is insert an import statement to the layout’s front matter.
 Astro takes care of the rest: